-Jenn began her career at Memorial University of Newfoundland, on a tiny island in south-east Canada.
-She therefore felt prepared for life in Tasmania, a small island located off the south-east coast of Australia.
-The research she leads at Adrift Lab focuses on using wild species, especially birds, as sentinels (indicators) of physical and chemical pollution in marine and freshwater environments.
+Jenn (Cree/Métis Nation) coordinates Adrift Lab, where the research undertaken by our wonderful team focuses on using wild species, especially birds, as sentinels (indicators) of physical and chemical pollution in marine and freshwater environments.
 Islands also feature at Adrift Lab, as remote areas can act as natural ‘controls’.
 Jennifer invests significant time in science communication, including feature roles in documentary films such as A Plastic Ocean, BLUE, and Drowning in Plastic.

 Dr Lavers is the Unit Coordinator/Lecturer for: